VishnuSanal/Quotes/README.md

 ## 🎨 Follow [Instagram Page](https://instagram.com/quotes_status_creator)
 Follow the Instagram Page to get your daily dose of inspiration delivered to your feed!
 If you enjoy the app, you'll enjoy the Instagram Page too!
 Come follow us & be inspired!

+## ♥ Thanks to [these](https://github.com/VishnuSanal/Quotes/blob/master/THANKS.md) awesome people
+Awesome people that help & support the development & maintenance of Quotes Status Creator

 ## ✨ Contribute to the project
-[ONTRIBUTING.md](https://github.com/VishnuSanal/Quotes/blob/master/CONTRIBUTING.md) will be a good place to start :)
+[CONTRIBUTING.md](https://github.com/VishnuSanal/Quotes/blob/master/CONTRIBUTING.md) will be a good place to start :)

 <hr>